stockeh/mapreduce-analysis-msd/README.md

 ## Analysis

 There were various questions that come to mind when analyzing the dataset.
-I seek to answer these questions with MapReduce and versious analytical approaches, including; histograming, ordinary learst squares for multiple linear regression, PageRank, etc.
+I seek to answer these questions with MapReduce and various analytical approaches, including; histograming, ordinary learst squares for multiple linear regression, PageRank, etc.

 1. Which artist(s) has the most songs in the data set?
     - Ike & Tina Turner, 208 songs